markirby/mark-kirby.co.uk/content/_posts/2009-08-14-optimising-visual-components-for-flash-mobile.md

 categories:
   - post
 ---
-I&#8217;ve been working on some a visual component for a flash mobile app, and thought I&#8217;d use it to give you a quick case study on how important it is to optimise everything for mobile.
+I've been working on some a visual component for a flash mobile app, and thought I'd use it to give you a quick case study on how important it is to optimise everything for mobile.
 Although this example came from an app for Flash Mobile and Flash Lite, the same problem is suffered by iPhone devs, and anyone developing mobile content.

-## The component &#8211; a list of data
+## The component - a list of data

-I&#8217;m trying create a list of data which can be navigated by pressing up and down on a nav pad.
+I'm trying create a list of data which can be navigated by pressing up and down on a nav pad.
 Each time you navigate, the next item in the list comes into view.
 You can only see one item at a time.

-## The intensive option &#8211; a basic list
+## The intensive option - a basic list

 The first time I did this, I created a long list of data, and showed the first item.
 Pressing up and down simply moved the list up and down as this diagram demonstrates: